cloudmesh-community/book/chapters/class/516/week3-python.md

 * What is the purpose of cmd5?
 * Generate your own command in cmd5.
 Call the command

+### Generate a new cms command

+`cms sys generate command mycommand`

+use something useful

 ### Python Modules

 * What is a setup.py file
 * What is the difference between `pip install .` and `pip install -e .`
 * How do I uninstall a python module?
-* My python is broken, What do you do now?
+* My python virtual environment is broken, What do you do now?